Raj8410/Raj8410/README.md

 - 👋 Hi, I’m @Raj8410
-- 👀 I’m interested in personality Development and a public speaker
+- 👀 I’m interested in java, personality Development and a public speaking
 - 🌱 I’m currently learning java and public speaking skills and improving personality developement
 - 💞️ I’m looking to collaborate on java and manual testing
 - 📫 How to reach me call me 7204998410